nightscout/nightscout.github.io/src/documents/guides/06-android-app.html.md

 Select the zip file you just downloaded.

 #### Compile, and install
-Plug your phone into the computer, and select `Run`:
+Plug your phone into the computer, and select `Run`:  Troubleshooting tip: If the app does not install on your phone, double check the target device by selecting "Edit Configurations" under the Run tab of Android Studio.
+Ensure that USB device is selcted as the target device, not Emulator.
 ![run app](http://i.imgur.com/TxLrp6f.jpg)
 These pictures were taken on a Mac.